 The ABIM/ABEM Critical Care Medicine certification exam has been rated as being easier than the Pulmonary Disease certification exam, especially if you’ve had good exposure during fellowship to all types of critical care (MICU, surgical and trauma, heart and cardiovascular, and neuro), and saw all types of emergencies (eg., cirrhosis in ICU, heme onc disasters, end stage heart failure, acute MI, etc.).
 4-6 weeks worth of studying should be adequate for most.

-The University of Nebraska Medical Center, Center for Continuing Education designates this Internet Enduring Material for a maximum of 40 AMA PRA Category 1 Credit(s)™.
+BoardVitals is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+BoardVitals designates this Internet Enduring Material for a maximum of 40 AMA PRA Category 1™ Credit(s).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 Further Pulmonary and Critical Care Medicine CME info found here.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 40 Medical Knowledge points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.